Andrew Mountbatten-Windsor: Treatment of others

-Andrew's former maid, Charlotte Briggs, also recalled setting up the teddy bears on his bed and told The Sun that when she was bitten by his Norfolk Terrier in 1996 he only laughed and "wasn't bothered".
-She said that she was reduced to tears by Andrew for not properly closing the heavy curtains in his office and added that his behaviour was in contrast to that of his brothers Charles and Edward who "weren't anything like him" and his father Philip whom she described as "so nice and gentlemanly".
+Andrew was alleged to have damaged sensor-operated gates in Windsor Great Park by forcing them open in his Range Rover to avoid going an extra mile on his way home.
+In March 2016, the Thames Valley Police dismissed the formal report by Republic due to lack of details.
+Andrew's former maid, Charlotte Briggs, also recalled arranging the teddy bears on his bed and told The Sun that when she was bitten by his Norfolk Terrier in 1996 he "wasn't bothered".
+Briggs said that a butler later told her that Andrew and his personal doctor "laughed" about the incident.
+Andrew's dog was subsequently banned from Buckingham Palace.
+Briggs said she had been reduced to tears after being reprimanded for not properly closing the heavy curtains in his office, adding that his behaviour contrasted with that of his brothers Charles and Edward, who "weren't anything like him" and his father Philip, whom she described as "so nice and gentlemanly".

-Emma Gruenbaum, a massage therapist, told The Sun that Andrew regularly overstepped the mark, making creepy sexual comments when she came to give him a massage.
-Gruenbaum said he talked continually about sex during the first massage and wanted to know when she last had sex.
-Gruenbaum said Andrew arranged regular massages for roughly two months, and she believed requests for massages stopped when he realised he would not get more.
+Emma Gruenbaum, a massage therapist, told The Sun that Andrew regularly overstepped boundaries, making sexual comments during appointments.
+She alleged he talked continually about sex during their first session and asked about when she had last had sex.
+Gruenbaum said Andrew arranged regular massages for around two months, and she believed the requests stopped when he realised he would not get more.
+In 2025, Andrew Lownie alleged in his book Entitled: The Rise and Fall of the House of York that Andrew reprimanded a palace employee for not using the proper name and title when referring to his grandmother Queen Elizabeth the Queen Mother, calling him a "fucking imbecile".
+Another employee alleged that Andrew would "explode one minute and then try to take it back the next".
+Biographer Robert Hardman alleged in Elizabeth II: In Private.
+In Public.
+The Inside Story that Andrew had struck the Master of the Household, Tony Johnstone-Burt, during a dispute over room availability for one of Andrew's events, and that the incident led to Prince Philip sending Johnstone‑Burt a letter of apology.

-In 2025, Andrew Lownie claimed in his book Entitled: The Rise and Fall of the House of York that Andrew reprimanded a palace employee for not using the proper name and title when referring to his grandmother Queen Elizabeth The Queen Mother by calling him a "fucking imbecile".
-Another employee recounted how he would "explode one minute and then try to take it back the next".
+In May 2026, it was reported that Thames Valley Police were examining allegations that Andrew had acted inappropriately towards a waitress at Royal Ascot in June 2002.